 - Connect your USB cable to your camera and the other end to a powered USB port on your computer.

 - Open your webcam software (like Skype or OBS) and choose your GoPro as your source.
 It will often display as the name of your Cam Link dongle.
 For Skype, go to Settings > Audio & Video > Camera.

-- Set for streaming: In the in-camera menu, go to Preferences > Input / Output > HDMI Output.
-Choose “Live”.
+- Set for streaming: Go to Preferences > Input / Output > HDMI Output in the in-camera menu.
+Choose “Live.”
 This will keep your camera broadcasting the signal.
-And some users have mentioned that this keeps the camera from going to sleep during recording.

 You can now use your GoPro as a webcam.

 Which GoPro camera can I use as a webcam?

 You can use any model with a micro HDMI output, including the Hero4 Black, Hero5 Black, Hero6 Black, and Hero7 Black.

 Hero3 (Black and Silver) and Hero3+ (Black and Silver) should also work as a webcam since they have a micro HDMI port.

 However, newer GoPro models from Hero8 Black to Hero11 Black do not have a micro HDMI output.
 You will need to purchase the Media Mod to use the above system.